NFL postpones Titans-Steelers game to later in season after more positive coronavirus tests

 The Titans’ facility will remain closed and the team will have in-person activities suspended “until further notice,” the league said.
 The Titans and Minnesota Vikings closed their facilities after the Titans had eight positive test results — including three players and five non-players — returned Tuesday from tests performed Monday.
 The Titans had another player test positive in the results returned Wednesday from Tuesday’s testing.

-The Vikings, who played the Titans on Sunday in Minneapolis, are scheduled to reopen their facility Thursday after having no positive tests this week through the results returned Wednesday.
+The Vikings, who played the Titans on Sunday in Minneapolis, reopened their facility Thursday and announced they’d had no positive test results among players, coaches and team staffers.
+The NFL plans for the Vikings-Texans game to be played as scheduled Sunday in Houston.

 The NFL had said Wednesday that it was postponing the Steelers-Titans game in Nashville until Monday or Tuesday.